SesifredoDev/TheKingdomOfBatavia/Factions/The Atlas Anderi.md

 - **Allies/Rivals:** [[ ]]

 ## 📖 History
-- **Founding Story:**  The Group met In nestlebrook, then in windmere was force to officially create a name for themselves while astablishing themselves with the adventurers Guild
+- **Founding Story:**  The Group met In Nestlebrook, then in Windmere was force to officially create a name for themselves while establishing themselves with the adventurers Guild
-- **Current Status:**

 ## 🔗 Related Topics
 - **Key Locations:** [[Nestlebrook]], [[Windmere]], [[Atlas Inn]]